Charge controller: Quick Charge and Pump Express

 The two most widely used standards are Quick Charge by Qualcomm and Pump Express by MediaTek.

 The 2014 and 2015 versions of Pump Express, Pump Express Plus and Pump Express Plus 2.0, differ from by communicating voltage requests to the charger using current modulation signals through the main USB power lanes (VBUS) rather than negotiating through the USB 2.0 data lanes.

 Pump Express Plus supports elevated voltage levels of 7, 9 and 12 volts, whereas the specification for Quick Charge 2.0 lacks the 7-volt level.
 A 20-volt level was added in a revision named "class B" of the specification.

-The voltage range of the successor Pump Express Plus 2.0 is between 5 volts and 20 volts, with half a volt between each step (5.0 V, 5.5 V, 6.0 V, ..., 19.5 V, 20.0 V).
-The Quick Charge 3.0 protocol supports finer-grain voltage levels and has a lower minimum voltage.
+The voltage range of the successor Pump Express Plus 2.0 is between 5 volts and 20 volts, with 0.5 volts steps.
+The Quick Charge 3.0 protocol supports finer-grain voltage levels with 0.2 volts steps and has a lower minimum voltage of approximately 3.3 volt.
 According to PocketNow, Quick Charge 3.0 starts at 3.2 volts with 0.2 volts between each step and goes up to 20 V (3.2 V, 3.4 V, 4.6 V, ..., 19.8 V, 20 V).
 The site "powerbankexpert.com" claims that the protocol has a minimum voltage of 3.6 volts.